 - 2.1 Developing an IDP is an iterative process, with the document being updated as infrastructure requirements to support growth emerge through preparation of the Local Plan.
 As such, this IDP is a 'live document' that will be updated regularly as new information is provided by infrastructure providers and as options for growth are refined through the Local Plan. - 2.2 A new IDP will be published at each consultation stage of plan making to set out what infrastructure is required for the development identified in that plan. - 2.3 The role of this IDP is to identify the district's baseline infrastructure requirements as well as known requirements that have emerged through engagement with infrastructure providers to date.
-This will include: - A summary of current infrastructure provision - Infrastructure projects underway or scheduled - Known infrastructure deficiencies - 2.4 Consultation with infrastructure and service providers took place from December 2017 to January 2018 followed by consultation on the first iteration of the IDP alongside the Local Plan Issues and Options in October 2018.
-The information obtained from these consultations is presented in the schedule of infrastructure projects (Appendix A). - 2.5 Each subsequent iteration of the Local Plan and the corresponding stage of the IDP is summarised In the IDP timeline in Chapter 6.
-Consultation on the IDP with infrastructure and service providers, developers, residents and other stakeholders will take place alongside consultation on the various iterations of the Local Plan to ensure the IDP reflects the most up to date situation from the infrastructure providers' perspective.
+This will include: - A summary of current infrastructure provision - Infrastructure projects underway or scheduled - Known infrastructure deficiencies - 2.4 The IDP is updated to accompany each stage in the development of the Local Plan.
+Prior to publication of the updated IDP engagement with infrastructure and service providers takes place to update the status of scheduled infrastructure projects and the scope of known deficiencies.
+The information obtained from these consultations is presented in the schedule of infrastructure projects (Appendix A). - 2.5 Each subsequent iteration of the Local Plan and the corresponding stage of the IDP is summarised in Chapter 6.
+Consultation on the IDP with infrastructure and service providers, developers, residents, and other stakeholders will take place alongside consultation on the various iterations of the Local Plan to ensure the IDP reflects the most up to date situation from the infrastructure providers' perspective.